CoLRev-Environment/search-query/README.md

 The package was developed as part of Bachelor's theses:

 - Fleischmann, T. (2025).
-Advances in literature search queries: Validation and translation of search strings for EBSCO host.
+Advances in literature search queries: Validation and translation of search strings for EBSCOHost.
 Otto-Friedrich-University of Bamberg.
 - Geßler, A. (2025).
 Design of an Emulator for API-based Academic Literature Searches.
 Otto-Friedrich-University of Bamberg.
 - Schnickmann, K. (2025).
 Validating and Parsing Academic Search Queries: A Design Science Approach.
 Otto-Friedrich-University of Bamberg.
 - Eckhardt, P. (2025).
 Advances in literature searches: Evaluation, analysis, and improvement of Web of Science queries.
 Otto-Friedrich-University of Bamberg.